 The Martians from Mars Attacks! are the Played for Laughs version of this trope.
 They even make us think they can be negotiated with just to laugh at us when we try right before they kill us anyway, because they enjoy the killing so much.

 Freddy Krueger from the A Nightmare on Elm Street franchise can be viewed as an example born of deconstruction of Freudian Excuse.
-His mother was viciously raped by hundred of mental patients.
+His mother was viciously raped by mental patients.
 He was bullied by his classmates.
 Growing up he killed animals and cut himself.
 He got beaten by his foster father, whom he later killed.
-Last of all, he was burnt alive.
-Obviously there is no excuse for killing children.
-Nonetheless, one can see how his past has molded him into a twisted person he is today, undoubtedly with deep mental issues.
+Last of all, he was burnt alive after being found out as a child killer.
+One can see how his past has molded him into a twisted person he is today, undoubtedly with deep mental issues.
 Except, it's not like he minds himself being as monstrous as he is.
 He is quite content in being that way.
 Even before he turns into a King Of Nightmares, he takes sadistic glee in murdering children, as shown in the scene in Freddy vs. Jason where he's admiring a scrapbook of all the newspaper clippings of missing children.
 It is thus conclusive that he is the kind of person, who wouldn't even need an excuse.
 It is a fact that he takes all too much joy in hurting people.

 He gets worse as the series goes on.
 At first he targets those children whose parents were responsible for his death, implying he was out for revenge.
 But by the fourth movie it becomes clear that the only reason he limited himself to those targets is he had no choice; for whatever reason, he can't get into the dreams of others, but he finds away around it and just keeps killing.
 By the sixth movie he's killed every kid in Springwood and still wants more, setting up a Batman Gambit to allow him to escape the town.